 The Group page provides a description of aims and objectives, location and frequency of meetings or events.

-To join the Group, complete the Contact Form and click/tap on SEND.
+To register with the Group, complete the Contact Form

 Your message will be sent to the Group Convener who will tell you (by email) if the Group is full or not and when places become available for any of the Group’s activities.